Bob Skinner: Pittsburgh Pirates

-Major league
+Skinner made the Pirates coming out of spring training in 1954, making his big league debut on April 13 as a first baseman.
+He batted .249 in 132 games a rookie, with 8 home runs and 46 RBI.

-Pittsburgh Pirates
+Skinner headed back to the minors in 1955, playing for Pirates' Double-A affiliate New Orleans Pelicans, and batting .346 (the second highest batting average in the Southern Association among players with over 300 at bats.) with 8 home runs, 62 RBIs, 62 runs and a .976 OPS.
+Skinner's season ended after he broke his wrist on July 3.

-Skinner played a full season for the Pirates in 1954.
-He started 116 games at first base that year.
-He hit .249 with eight home runs, 46 RBIs and 67 runs.
-After spending 1955 in Double-A baseball, Skinner returned to the Pirates in 1956 as a backup outfielder and first baseman, starting 30 games in the outfield and 19 at first base.
+Skinner returned to the Pirates in 1956 as a backup outfielder and first baseman, starting 30 games in the outfield and 19 at first base.
 He hit only .202 in 233 at bats.
-Dale Long was the Pirates starting first baseman in 1955, and remained so in 1956.
-Skinner was primarily considered a pinch hitter in 1956, and tied a 43-year old team record with three pinch hit home runs that season.
+Skinner was used often as a pinch hitter in 1956, and tied a 43-year old team record with three pinch hit home runs that season.

 The Pirates moved Skinner to the outfield in 1957, where he started 83 games in left field while starting eight at first base.
-Skinner only began playing the outfield full time over the last two months of the season.
-Before that he had been hitting .296 primarily as a pinch hitter.
 On the season, he hit .305, raising his average over .100 points from the previous season, and was considered by many, including Pirates' manager Danny Murtaugh, the most improved player in the National League.
 Skinner had 13 home runs and led the Pirates with 10 stolen bases; one of only five players in the National League to have double figures in home runs and stolen bases.
 Murtaugh also believed Skinner improved defensively as an outfielder because of his exceptional speed and regular opportunity to play and gain more experience.

-In 1958, Skinner started 141 games as the Pirates left fielder.
-He hit a career-high .321, with 13 home runs, 70 RBIs, 93 runs, 12 stolen bases and an .879 OPS.
+Skinner's breakout season came in 1958.
+Starting 141 games as the Pirates left fielder, he hit a career-high .321, with 13 home runs, 70 RBIs, 93 runs, 12 stolen bases and an .879 OPS.
 Skinner was selected to the National League All-Star Team for the first time, as the starting left fielder.
 He went 1-for-3 and had one RBI in the game, played in Baltimore's Memorial Stadium.
 He hit second in the NL's batting order, after leadoff hitter Wille Mays and before Stan Musial.
 Skinner was 15th in NL Most Valuable Player voting.
 He was fifth among all NL players in batting average and on-base percentage (.387), sixth in offensive WAR (wins above replacement, 4.7) and doubles (33), seventh in OPS, triples (9) and runs, eighth in hits (170) and tenth in total bases (260).
 The Pirates finished the season 84–70.
 In Skinner's three prior seasons with the Pirates, they had never won more than 66 games.